It’s no secret that I love being a Daddy. I see raising strong daughters as more than a goal, it’s my responsibility. You should too.

 Women are under more pressure than ever to look good, perhaps even more so than men.

-Social media amplifies this obsession even more.
+Social media amplifies this obsession even more and creates a kind of ‘en mass peer pressure’ that of ideals they feel they need to abide by.
 I want my little girl to know there’s more to life than looks.

 Kindness, decency, resilience and courage should be the yardstick of success when raising a strong girl.